 - Framesheet: HDPE

 - Dimensions: 19.5 x 13.25 x 7.5 inches

 The REI Trail 25 is a panel-loading style backpack with a U-shaped top zipper that lets you look straight into the main compartment so you can see everything inside and easily locate what you need.
 It has a large hydration pocket inside with a hook to hang a reservoir and a single port over the right-hand shoulder.
 There are two additional mesh pockets in the interior, one large pocket on the inside of the lid and a pocket along the side that can hold a water bottle or skinny coffee thermos inside the pack.

-The Trail 25 has and additional five external pockets: two side water bottle pockets made with a stretch mesh, a zippered pocket on the outside of the lid that’s sized for sunglasses, a rain cover pocket near the bottom of the pack and a second stretch pocket inside the righthand side water bottle pocket.
+The Trail 25 has an additional five external pockets: two side water bottle pockets made with a stretch mesh, a zippered pocket on the outside of the lid that’s sized for sunglasses, a rain cover pocket near the bottom of the pack, and a second stretch pocket inside the righthand side water bottle pocket.
 There’s also a compression strap above each of the side mesh pockets, so you can secure long skinny objects in them like fishing rods or a hiking umbrella.

 The pack has a pair of trekking pole holders on the front of the pack attached to daisy chains that you can attach gear to with carabiners or straps (not included), plus a pair of sleeping bag straps underneath (included) that you could also use to carry a sit pad.
 There’s a second pair of external straps at the top of the pack that are also good for carrying a jacket when you need to layer off.